paraslonic/GCB_MAN/source/index.rst

 	- Hotspots of horizontal gene transfer or other local gene rearrangement events.
 	- Cold spots, regions of the genome with virtually no changes in the considered set of genomes.

-The GCB is available as a `web server <gcb.rcpcm.org>`_ and as a standalone application.
+The GCB is available as a `web server <gcb.rcpcm.org>`_ and as a `standalone application <https://github.com/DNKonanov/geneGraph>`_.
-Web server contains data for 143 prokaryote species.
-To perform an analysis on a custom set of genomes, use the standalone version (basic command-line skills will be needed).
+Web server contains precalculated data for 143 prokaryote species.
+Standalone version allows to analyze a custom set of genomes (basic command-line skills will be needed).

 .. toctree::
 	:maxdepth: 3